Hermès, contemporary artisans since 1837

 • Production sites in France

-• Production and training is carried out in France across 52 sites, organised into regional hubs.
-This network is supplemented by twelve manufactures in other countries, located in Switzerland, Italy, the UK, the USA, Portugal and Australia.
+• Production and training is carried out in France across 60 sites, organised into regional hubs.
+Supplementing this network are 15 production sites in other countries, located in Switzerland, Italy, the UK, the USA, Portugal and Australia.

 • Training and transmission of know-how